 Haritaki therapeutic uses including removing toxins and reducing hypertension.
 Haritaki is known as the King of Medicines.

 Haritaki Therapeutic Uses

-All hail Terminalia chebula, known as the “king of medicines” in Tibet.
-The local Indian and Tibetan name is Haritaki.
-It is also known as Chebulic Myrobalan, Black Myroblan, and Ink Nut.
+All hail Terminalia chebula, known as the “king of all medicines” in Tibet.
+Its Indian and Tibetan name is Haritaki.
+It is also known as Chebulic Myrobalan, Black Myroblan, Myrobalan, and Ink Nut.

 What Is Haritaki?

 Haritaki plants are very large deciduous trees that grow up to 100 feet tall.
 The branches often form in tiers.
 They grow in sunny forests and thickets and are often cultivated on village commons.
 The plants can be found throughout India, Myanmar, and Bangladesh, as well as in Iran, Egypt, Turkey, and China.

 Botanically, they are in the order Myrtales, family Combretaceae (Indian almond family).
 In India, it is well accepted that the different growing regions produce fruits with varying properties and qualities.
 At Linden Botanicals, we prefer the Vijaya variety.
-We source our Terminalia chebula from the Vindhya Range in India.
+We source our Haritaki extract from the Vindhya Range in India.

 The Latin name for Haritaki, Terminalia chebula, refers to the flowers and fruit of the tree that are borne on terminal spikes or panicles.
 The fruits are five-ridged, ellipsoid drupes, yellow to orange-brown in color, with a single angled stone.
 The fruit and the pulp inside the stone are used for medicinal purposes.